Pray at home during Ramzan: Tablighi Jamaat leader Maulana Saad Kandhalvi to followers

 The Delhi Police crime branch, had on March 31, lodged an FIR against seven people, including the cleric, on a complaint by the Station House Officer of Nizamuddin police station for holding the congregation in alleged violation of the orders against large gatherings to contain the spread of coronavirus.

 Later, the Indian Penal Code Section 304 (culpable homicide not amounting to murder) was added to the FIR.
 The cleric is wanted by the Delhi Police and he responded twice to them.
 He is currently under home quarantine.
-In an audio message released earlier this month, Kandhalvi had said he was exercising self-quarantine after several hundreds who visited the congregation at Nizamudddin Markaz tested positive for coronavirus.
+In an audio message released earlier this month, Kandhalvi had said he was exercising self-quarantine after several hundred who visited the congregation at Nizamuddin Markaz tested positive for coronavirus.